helakelas/cdap/cdap-docs/admin-manual/source/security/authorization.rst

 - Upon successful creation/deletion of an entity, the privileges remain unaffected.
   It is the responsibility of the administrator to delete privileges from the authorization backend on entity deletion.
-  If the privileges are not deleted and the entity is recreated the privileges will affect the enforcement on the entity.
+  If the privileges are not deleted and the entity is recreated, the old privileges will be retained for the new entity
 - CDAP does **not** support hierarchical authorization enforcement, which means that privileges on each entity are evaluated independently.
-CDAP has the concept of visibility, which means user will be able to view the entity if the user has any of the privilege on the entity or any of its descendants.
-For example, user can see the application if the user has
-  *ADMIN* on the program.
-Note that visibility should not be confused with enforcement.
-In this case the user will not be able to to perform *ADMIN* action on the application itself.

 Authorization policies for various CDAP operations are listed in the following tables.
 Policies for more complex operations can be checked :ref:`below <security-authorization-deploying-app>`.